Make Your Website Load Faster on Mobile Devices

 Check the Size of Your Images

 Extremely large visual components of your website, like videos or heavy images, can account for a large portion of the lag.
 Your images may only show up in certain dimensions on the page, but their actual size may be much, much larger.
-Resizing, cropping, or compressing your images to a more appropriate, but still high-quality size will do wonders to improve your page load time.
+Resizing, cropping, or compressing your images to a more appropriate, but still high-quality size will do wonders to improve your website load time.
 You can also make your videos load in the background to save time.

 Remove Unnecessary Parts of your Code